 Bespoke packages and a limited number of slots for those with a lower income are available upon request.

 How Do Appointments Work?

-All appointments take place virtually, either via video consultation (usually using Zoom), telephone calls, emails or online nutrition coaching using an app called Recovery Record or a tailored nutrition-coaching spreadsheet.
+All appointments take place virtually, either via video consultation (usually using Zoom), telephone calls, emails or online nutrition coaching using an app called Recovery Record or a tailored self-monitoring spreadsheet.